A case study showing how Lucky Voice doubled the size of their email list

-- Incentivising the home page sign-up, increased sign-ups by 92%
+- Incentivizing the home page sign-up - which increased sign-ups by 92%

 - Adding Facebook Social Connect sign in, increased sign-ups 40%

-- Using online competitions, prized appropriate to target audience
+- Using online competitions, with appropriate prizes for the target audience

-- Incentivise customers who booked to recommend to friends
+- Incentivize customers who booked to recommend to friends

 - Promotion through X-Factor partnership